ringcentral/ringcentral-chatbot-js/README.md

 - AWS Lambda and `await` issue
     - AWS Lambda is stateless and it won't keep a background runner
     - So if your code is async, DO remember to `await`.
 Otherwise that code will not be executed before Lambda invocation terminates
-    - I forgot to `await`, a weird phenomenon was: whenver I issued a command, I always got reply of previous command
+    - I forgot to `await`, a weird phenomenon was: whenever I issued a command, I always got reply of previous command
 - AWS Lambda global code dead-lock issue
     - Do NOT invoke lambda functions in global code outside of handlers
     - I tried once and it seemed to case dead-lock.
 Lots of requests which causes 429 error and database connection exhausted